Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Results

 \subsection{SEP components P14/N22 and P22/N22}

-The GMM clusters found corresponding to the SEP components P14/N22 and P22/N22 are shown in Figure \ref{fig:GMM_p14_p22}.
-The cluster volumes and their best fitting cluster counts can be found in Table \ref{table:GMM_Vol}.
-The clusters have been color-labeled according to their intensities (R=red, G=green, B=blue) in descending order.
+The GMM clusters corresponding to the SEP components P14/N22 and P22/N22 are shown in Figure \ref{fig:GMM_p14_p22}.
+Table \ref{table:GMM_Vol} describes the cluster volumes and their best-fitting cluster counts.
+Clusters have been color-labeled according to their intensities (R = red, G = green, B = blue) in descending order.

-For P14/N14, a single cluster concentrated at the brain stem was found in the case of the adapted 1.3 mm mesh, which is in accordance with the physiological knowledge of the originator, see Section \ref{sec:seps}.
-Two clusters were found with adapted 2 and 3 mm meshes, while the regular one resulted in three reconstructed clouds which is somewhat contrary to the knowledge of a single originator.
-The weaker clouds were larger in size, suggesting that they are due to modelling errors, as the actual originator is known to be well-localized in the brain stem.
+For P14/N14, a single cluster concentrated at the brain stem was found in the case of the adapted 1.3 mm mesh, which is in accordance with the physiological knowledge of the originator (see Section \ref{sec:seps}).
+Two clusters were found with adapted 2.0 and 3.0 mm meshes, while the regular one resulted in three reconstructed clouds, which is partially contrary to the knowledge of a single originator.
+The weaker clouds were larger in size, suggesting that they are due to modeling errors, as the actual originator is known to be well-localized in the brain stem.

 For P22/N22, three clouds were obtained with each FE mesh.
-The distinction of the two most intense clouds R and G into a cortical and thalamic component was the clearest with 1.3 mm mesh.
-With the other meshes the clusters were closer to each other or they overlapped; in particular, the centroid of the most intense cluster was located deeper in the brain, suggesting that the reconstructed cortical and sub-cortical activity were partially mixed in the distribution found by sLORETA.
-The weaker clusters were larger in size, suggesting that they corresponded to modelling errors.
+The distinction of the two most intense clouds, R and G, into cortical and thalamic components, was the clearest with 1.3 mm mesh.
+In the other meshes, the clusters were closer to each other or overlapped; in particular, the centroid of the most intense cluster was located deeper in the brain, suggesting that the reconstructed cortical and sub-cortical activity were partially mixed in the distribution found by sLORETA.
+The weaker clusters were larger in size, suggesting that they corresponded to modeling errors.